What Were Mentioned In The Announcement?

 What is PCI DSS?

-All e-commerce websites in the world that allow credit card payments must comply with the requirements of Payment Card Industry Data Security Standards (PCI DSS).
+All e-commerce websites that allow credit card payments must comply with the requirements of Payment Card Industry Data Security Standards (PCI DSS).

 Although PCI DSS is governed only by large credit card companies such as VISA, Mastercard, Discover, and American Express.
 We have to follow its requirements to ensure secure transmission, storage, and handling of cardholder information.

-The requirements include general practices, such as restricting access to cardholder data and generating non-default passwords, along with in-depth practices like the application of firewalls and encryption.
+The requirements include general practices, such as restricting access to cardholder data and generating non-default passwords, along with in-depth techniques like the application of firewalls and encryption.